sabari-07/DeepFake_Detection_using_CNN_and_VIT/README.md

 3. **Integration of Machine Learning Models:**

    - Our project integrates cutting-edge machine learning models tailored to our specific requirements.
-Leveraging TensorFlow, PyTorch, and Hugging Face Transformers, we incorporated models for video, audio, and image classification tasks.
+Leveraging TensorFlow, PyTorch, and Hugging Face Transformers, we incorporated models for video, and image classification tasks.
 This allowed us to analyze multimedia content effectively and detect anomalies indicative of deepfake manipulation. 🤖⚙️

 4. **Deepfake Detection Algorithms:**

-   - We implemented custom deepfake detection algorithms, leveraging the insights from image, audio, and video analyses.
+   - We implemented custom deepfake detection algorithms, leveraging the insights from image, and video analyses.
 These algorithms employ sophisticated techniques to scrutinize multimedia content and identify potential instances of deepfake manipulation with high accuracy.

 5. **System Integration and Testing:**